 Well, that was then.
 For now, and in earthly matters, I am a Communications Strategist, Writer, Blogger, Mentor and Author of two satirical novels: FAR FROM HOME: Confessions of a foreign student, and The Devil’s Favourite Demons.
-I am also the Founder and Chairman of of Living Effectively Mentorship Program (LEMP).
+I am also the Founder of Living Effectively Mentorship Program (LEMP).
 While in heavenly affairs, I am Born-Again and Jesus Christ is my personal Lord and Savior.

 We welcome your active participation and comments on this website.
 Please note that this website is governed by the general rules of respectful civil discourse.
 Therefore, we don’t expect any form of insults, disrespect or derogatory language.
 Welcome on board, let’s have fun as we share, learn and network.